 Sheku Kanneh-Mason, one of the brightest young stars on the classical music scene and winner of the 2016 BBC Young Musician of the Year competition, is already in great demand from major orchestras and concert halls worldwide.
 In January 2018, his debut recording for Decca Classics, Inspiration, was released, featuring the Shostakovich Cello Concerto No. 1 (the piece which won him the BBC title) with the City of Birmingham Symphony Orchestra and Mirga Gražinytė-Tyla.
 The phenomenal success of the album propelled Sheku to a debut spot at number 18 in the Official UK Album charts, and number 1 in the Classical chart.
 Alongside short works by Shostakovich, Offenbach, Casals, and Saint-Saëns, Sheku’s own arrangement of Bob Marley’s No Woman No Cry was also featured on the album, and went viral on social media, clocking over 2 million streams on Spotify alone.
 Sheku studies with Hannah Roberts at the Royal Academy of Music, and plays an Antonius and Hieronymus Amati cello c.1610 kindly on loan from a private collection.

-Mariatu is eight years old and attends Walter Halls Primary School in Nottingham.
+Mariatu is nine years old and attends Walter Halls Primary School in Nottingham.
 She studies cello with Sarah Huson-Whyte, and she also plays piano.
-She has Grade 4 Distinction (2017) on the cello and is studying for her Grade 5.
-She is studying for Grade 4 Piano.
+She has Grade 5 Distinction on the cello and is studying for Grade 5 Piano.
 She has performed with the Kanneh-Masons around the U.K. and in Antigua and Barbuda.
 She performed for The Prince of Wales and The Duchess of Cornwall in March 2017.
 Mariatu has appeared on several television and radio programmes with her siblings, including BBC World Service, Al Jazeera TV, Channel 4, BBC 1 The One Show and the BBC4 documentary Young, Gifted and Classical.
-She will feature, with the Kanneh-Masons, in a forthcoming documentary by CBS Television (USA).
+She has featured, with the Kanneh-Masons, in a documentary by CBS Television (USA).